 - The strength and vibrancy of our District rests on its diversity

-West Multnomah Soil & Water Conservation District does not discriminate based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran status, or any other characteristics protected by law.
-The District is an equal opportunity employer.
-We will make reasonable accommodations for events, educational materials and services and invite your feedback.
-Please email firstname.lastname@example.org or call 503.238.4775.
+West Multnomah Soil & Water Conservation District does not discriminate based on any class or identity including age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, and veteran status.
+The District is an equal opportunity employer and service provider.
+The District makes reasonable accommodations for persons with disabilities and special needs to provide access to district events, materials and services.
+If you have requests for accommodations or complaints about discrimination, harassment, inequitable treatment and being denied access to district events, materials and services, or for any questions at all, please contact us at our email firstname.lastname@example.org or call 503.238.4775.